docelic/terminfo.cr/README.md

 3. Commit your changes (git commit -am 'Add some feature')
 4. Push to the branch (git push origin my-new-feature)
 5. Create a new Pull Request

+Also, feel free to open an issue for anything (feature idea, implementation idea, or just discuss about the project).

 ## Contributors